rzofchak8/spotify-to-vinyl/README.md

 ### Startup

-There are different methods per OS to add a program to run on startup.
+There are different methods per OS to add a program to run on startup:

 ##### Ubuntu
 1. Open **Startup Applications Preferences** from your applications menu;